 Retinoblastoma is a rare form of childhood eye cancer.

-Other, rare cancers of the eye include the following:
+Other, rare cancers of the eye include:

 Eyelid carcinoma (basal or squamous cell) is a variation of skin cancer.
 This tumor may be surgically removed and is usually not dangerous if it is treated early.